kumaradevi/cryptocurrency-tracker/README.md

  React Icons: Used for adding icons to the app (e.g., up/down arrows for percentage changes).

-Axios: Used for fetching initial data from the API and interacting with external services.

 ## Architecture
 ## Component Structure: